We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 We don’t recommend going too far below the $8,000 mark if you’re looking for a 1.5 carat diamond.
 Stay within the $8,000 to $12,000 range and you’ll be able to buy a gorgeous 1.50+ carat diamond without overpaying.

-For example, this gorgeous 1.50 carat, I color, SI1 clarity, excellent cut round diamond from James Allen is $9,880.
+For example, this gorgeous 1.50 carat, I color, VS2 clarity, excellent cut round diamond from James Allen is $6,610.
 While it isn’t flawless, its small imperfections and not-quite-colorless appearance aren’t noticeable to the naked eye, even in large, well-lit photos.
-That makes it a perfect diamond for a 10k engagement ring.
+With this diamond, you can make a gorgeous ring for less than $8k.

 And while diamond prices have historically grown consistently, prices rise and fall based on the economy.
 After the Covid and supply chain crises of 2020 and 2021, prices dipped a bit at the beginning of 2023.
 De Beers CEO called for cautious optimism as 2023 progresses but has dropped on the wholesale side.
 To understand diamond pricing better, check out our diamond price calculator.